-I’m an environmental journalist that unites conservationists and creatives – writers, photographers, filmmakers – to create compelling stories that focus on the solutions to environmental problems.
+I’m an environmental multimedia journalist that unites conservationists and creatives – writers, photographers, filmmakers – to create compelling stories that focus on the solutions to environmental problems.

 My mission is to inspire action for our natural world by crafting messages that resonate with the audience and inspire action, while also providing communications training and multimedia workshops for nature-loving people and groups, to international conservation organisations.

 Why did I set-up Wildlands Creative?
 I’ve seen first-hand how conservation projects can protect rich, thriving ecosystems while empowering poor and marginalised people.
 I want to get these stories from the field and into the world.